magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 _(string, default "index.js")_

 Main filename for `script` code.
 Your JavaScript files are bundled with esbuild using `scriptFile` as the entrypoint.
+If not provided, the build will look for the following files in order: "index.js", "index.jsx", "index.ts", "index.tsx".

 #### html